olivierSaintCyr/FaceGenerator/README.md

 # Multi-Discriminator-GAN
-This is face generator using a multi discriminator GAN aproch using the 50k images of the CelebA dataset.
+This is face generator using a multi discriminator GAN aproch using 50k images from the CelebA dataset.